AlexsLemonade/OpenPBTA-analysis/figures/README.md

 **Step 1)** Import the palette.

-You may want to remove the `na_color` at the end of the list depending on what your data look like.
+You may want to remove the `na_color` at the end of the list depending on whether your data include `NA`s or if the plotting function you are using has the `na_color` supplied separately.

 ```
 gradient_col_palette <- readr::read_tsv(